 Instant Pot Version:

 1. Pour the contents of both cans of coconut milk into the Instant Pot.
 Press the sauté function and bring the coconut milk to a boil, then hit cancel and allow it to cool to around 110 degrees.
+(Edit: lately I have been skipping this step and I don't notice a difference in the results!)

 2. Stir in the maple syrup, if using, and the yogurt starter until well combined.